iluvcapra/wavinfo/CONTRIBUTING.md

    review it as soon as I can.
 There's a `.devcontainer` available so you can creates commits on this project in a GitHub codespace.

-Contributions made by machine learning systems are politely declined.
+Contributions made by Large Language Models are politely declined.